marten-seemann/base-drafts/draft-ietf-quic-transport.md

 ### Initial Packet Number {#initial-packet-number}

-The initial value for packet number MUST be selected from an uniform random distribution between 0 and 2^31-1.
-That is, the lower 31 bits of the packet number are randomized.  {{?RFC4086}} provides guidance on the generation of random values.
+The initial value for packet number MUST be selected from an uniform random distribution between 1 and 2^31-1.
+That is, the lower 31 bits of the packet number are randomized, but 0 is forbidden.  {{?RFC4086}} provides guidance on the generation of random values.

 The first set of packets sent by an endpoint MUST include the low 32-bits of the packet number.
 Once any packet has been acknowledged, subsequent packets can